-Dr. Fazylova is considered as one of the best hormone specialist NYC and in America.
-She is regularly lectures on and shares knowledge and latest research regarding hormonal imbalance treatment with other health practitioners and hormone specialists from around the world.
+Dr. Fazylova is considered as one of the best hormone specialists NYC and in America.
+She regularly lectures on and shares knowledge and latest research regarding hormonal imbalance treatment with other health practitioners and hormone specialists from around the world.

 Where Do Hormones Come From?